#pathtozerocarbon, #sustainability

 1. Verifiable.
 They should be attributed to a specific action, location, timeframe, and practice.

 2. New and Additional.
-Any negative carbon number needs ‘additionality,’ meaning it would not have happened without the investment.
+Any negative carbon number needs ‘additionality,’ meaning it would clearly not have happened without the investment.
 The baseline condition (also called a counterfactual) needs to include enacted policies and a reasonable framework.
-For example, since utility-scale solar and wind energy are low-cost energy sources in many areas and likely to be chosen for new generation sources, they may not provide ‘additionality’ since they are likely to have been built in a reasonable baseline scenario.
+For example, since utility-scale solar and wind energy are low-cost energy sources in many areas and likely to be chosen for new generation sources, they may not provide ‘additionality’ since they are likely to have been built anyway.

 1. Unique (not double-counted).
 Two or more entities claiming the same carbon reduction is problematic.
 Carbon registries track many of the reductions, ‘retiring’ them after they are sold to avoid double counting.
 But many other opportunities for double counting exist – for example, some forest owners sell carbon offsets based on their good carbon practices; should project teams also take credit for those same practices when they purchase wood from the forest?
 In the concrete world, Carboncure sells carbon offsets that represent the carbon sequestration in their product; should a design and construction team that uses the product also count the same reductions in their own calculations?